With China Tourist Visa Resumed,

 Day 3: Dzultripuk Monastery to Darchen (3-4 hours, 14km, 150m descent)

 For the last day, it is a mild slope and easy trek.
 And there are some narrow paths to pass.
-Finally you will return to Darchen to finish the trek.
+Finally, you will return to Darchen to finish the trek.

 What to Expect for Mount Kailash Trek?

-Traditionally, Mt.
+Traditionally, the Mt.
 Kailash tour is done with the 3-day trek around holy Mt.
 Kailash together with a visit to sacred Manasarovar Lake in Ngari, western Tibet.
 The trek involves some of the great highlights for you to expect.

 First, you can trek with prostrating Tibetan pilgrims around holy Mt.
 Kailash.
 You will be closely observing the imposing pyramid-shaped summit of Mt.
 Kailash, believed to be the “Abode of Lord Shiva” and walking with devoted Tibetan pilgrims for an unbeatable spiritual odyssey around the holy mountain.